Why 2019 might be the right time to sell a business……..

 Here are six reasons why a business owner might want to sell a business during 2019:-

 1. You’re less interested in fighting the good fight

 A lot of business owners took on the Global Financial Crisis (which started almost 10 years ago now!) and fought to survive by implementing cost reduction plans, whilst trying to find new avenues of profitable business in order to stabilise the business and achieve actual growth.
 However, if the prospect of possibly having to fight through another recession leaves you panic-stricken, it could be time for you to get out.
-Especially no one really knows what the ultimate effects of BREXIT might mean in a couple of years time.
+Especially no one really knows what the ultimate effects of BREXIT might mean.

 2. The worst is behind you

 Let’s say you were mentally ready to consider selling a few years ago, and then 2008 hit and 2009 was bad, and in 2010 and 2011/12 you made cuts and adjustments, and now you’re seeing a track record with profit and revenue growth.
 With your numbers going in the right direction, 2019 might be just the right time to make your move.

 3. The tax man is coming

 Governments around the world are looking for money to fund the cost of an ageing population.
 At some point this will mean increased taxes.
 If you are selling a business, you may well qualify for Entrepreneurs’ Relief – this means that you only (currently) pay 10% Capital Gains Tax on any qualifying gains, which is considered by many to be quite generous!
 But for how long?